 Sadly, the current Republican party is willing to make the promise of “safety” to gain total control of our society.
 The fact that the Republicans are actively stoking the fires of domestic terrorists to allay the fears that the Republicans created should not be ignored.
 Of course I suspect that the Repubs are adapting Nelson Mandela’s quote “One man’s terrorist is another man’s freedom fighter” to their own needs.

 We all realize that no democratic government has ever been able to keep its citizens completely in the dark forever.
 Even in the most repressive times, the government can’t even keep its secrets safe from cyber terrorists or whistle blowers.
 Look at the supposed harm whistle blower Bradley Manning is alleged to have done.
-Millions of records of government misdeeds released into the ether, and all of the government’s anti-terror methods in place could not prevent their release.
+Millions of records of government misdeeds were released into the ether, and all of the government’s anti-terror methods in place could not prevent their release.
 In spite of the calls for his execution for treason, it appears that the records released were more embarrassing than damaging.
-The truth came out and the Republic has survived, as it will when the January 6th commission finishes its work.
+The truth came out and the Republic has survived, as it will when the January 6th insurrection trials conclude.

-I guess I am ruminating on the safety issue posed by the January 6th situation.
+I guess I am ruminating on the safety issue posed by the January 6th insurrection.
 I’m also trying to make sense of the responses that it has drawn from some of the congress people.
 Honestly, I can’t think of how you could be hunkered down behind a bench in the House with a mad, frothing mob trying to rip the doors off and feel comfortable that it was “ok” because “they’re our guys”.
-The audacity to relate the event as just normal tourist visits , is beyond the pale.
+The audacity to relate the event as just “normal tourist visits“, is beyond the pale.

 Did the insurrectionists have playing cards like the soldiers in Iraq did to identify the high value targets?
 Clearly there were targeted members of congress, but what if you bore a likeness to one of the targets?
 Was Mike Pence’s brother in danger because he looks like the man destined for the gallows?
 What a tableau that would have been, Greg Pence screaming “No, no, you want my brother” as the crowd drug him to the hangman’s noose.